Mohit-Rajak/MyPortfolio/README.md

-Project Description: My Portfolio
-In today's digital landscape, having a strong online presence is essential for showcasing skills and attracting opportunities.
  My personal portfolio, developed using HTML, CSS, and JavaScript .

 Overview
 This portfolio is designed to reflect my personality and professionalism.
 It features a sleek, modern aesthetic that ensures an intuitive user experience.
 The responsive layout adapts seamlessly across various devices, providing easy navigation whether viewed on a desktop, tablet, or smartphone.